 |Total Pay||$25,775 to $54,549|

-How Much Does a Behavioral Therapist Make in Canada?
+How Much Is a Behavioral Therapist Salary in Canada?

 |Behavioral Therapist Salary Canada||Per Year||Per Hour|